-FF Seria supports 117 different languages such as Arabic, Spanish, English, Portuguese, German and French in Latin and Arabic scripts.
+FF Seria® supports 85 different languages such as Arabic, Spanish, English, Portuguese, German and French in Other, Latin, Cyrillic, and Arabic scripts.
 (Please note that not all languages are available for all formats.)